Learning and Earning

 Our goal is to build social enterprise ventures with young people in leadership roles.
 We will produce a triple-bottom line – people, profit, and place – by building young entrepreneurs, creating programs that are financially self-sustaining, and highlighting our Appalachian wealth in an environmentally-friendly way.

 As we work to transition to a just economy for Appalachia, key partners and leverage points continue to emerge.
-Small business and non-profits (perhaps better known as “social profits”) will be a driving force in developing a strong, diverse local economy.
+Small business and non-profits (perhaps better known as “social profits”) will be a driving force in developing a strong local economy.
 Sectors including technology, cyber-security, local foods, agri-tourism, farm-to-table, STEM opportunities, and value-added products are emerging as exciting opportunities that we can explore.

 Our Learning and Earning Programs